Dungeon Friends Forever

-Dungeon Friends Forever (ダンジョンの幼なじみ, Danjon no Osananajimi) is a Japanese manga series written and illustrated by Yasuhisa Kuma.
+Dungeon's Childhood Friends (ダンジョンの幼なじみ, Danjon no Osananajimi) is a Japanese manga series written and illustrated by Yasuhisa Kuma.
 It was originally published as a webcomic on the Nico Nico Seiga website in September 2021.
 It later began serialization in Media Factory's seinen manga magazine Monthly Comic Alive in January 2022.

 Plot

-Van is a young man who regularly fights his way through the Wyrm Hell dungeon to meet up with its boss, a dragon named Ryuka who is actually his childhood friend.
+Van is a young man who regularly fights his way through the Wyrm Hole dungeon to meet up with its boss, a dragon named Ryuka who is actually his childhood friend.
 Ryuka can transform into a more humanoid form, in which she and Van hang out for his monthly visits.
 Although most of the subordinate monsters of the dungeon see Van as just an uncommonly skilled warrior, Ryuka's four highest-ranking lieutenants—a harpy, a minotaur, an orc and a wolfman—are aware of Van and Ryuka's long friendship and are eager to help it become something more romantic.